sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 ## Route Component

-For the component of the route (the one you export default) I use `useLoaderData` directly, there's no risk here since the loader and the component are on the same file.
+For the component of the route (the one you export by default), I use `useLoaderData` directly.
+There's no risk here since the loader and the component are in the same file.

 ```ts
 // app/routes/dashboard.tsx